iguanacore/iguana_acs_features/README.md

 * Qi Barrier Attachment Mod - Adds 3 new Qi Barrier Attachments, based on a previous fix.
 Scaled linearly compared to the existing barriers.
 * Additional Growable Plants - Adds existing plants (but currently not added) to Field & Herb Garden.
 * Various Debug Items - Adds a bunch of debugging related items, not accessible during regular gameplay.
 Requires a method to spawn them in, like ModModifier.
 Also includes Ancient Casket Descummer.
+* Shendao Guard Derandomizer - Adds a building (Wild God Temple, under Sect) where you can convert Obsession Gems into Shendao Guard granting items.
+Alternative CN [available on the Workshop.](https://steamcommunity.com/sharedfiles/filedetails/?id=2019311555)

 ## Install instructions